fchaillie/Web_Scraping_News_Articles/README.md

 ## Getting the news articles from the crypto exchange site OKX between the chosen dates

-### Summary: I made all the files available from Docker In order to avoid problems that would arise with installing the files on different operating systems or on a remote server, it is good to package the files with Docker.
+### Summary: All the files here create a container on Docker from which you download a package in a virtual environment on your operating system that avoids problems that could arise if you installed directly all the files on your operating system.

-#### Steps to get the news on your computer:
+#### Steps to get the news articles links in an excel file for the time period you need:

 1. **Install all the files from this repository on your computer**